autokey/autokey/FAQ.md

 ### What are the trigger characters?
 The default trigger characters are dependent on your locale.
 They are any characters that are not normally considered part of a word.
 For English locales, these are characters like Enter (Return), Tab, Space and punctuation, among others.

+### Can I use Caps Lock in Autokey?
+1. Disable caps lock:

+`xmodmap -e 'clear Lock'`

+2. Use xcape to assign a key sequence e.g. Left super+f

+`xcape -e '#66=Super_L|f'`

+3. Attach autokey script to the assigned key sequence.

+4. Reassign capslock to (say) pressing both shift keys.

+`setxkbmap -option "caps:none"`
+`setxkbmap -option "shift:both_capslock"`

+Caps lock key is really out of autokey's scope, you just need to use other utilities to get the desired effect.

 ### Where is my configuration information stored?
 Can I move those to other machines?
 By default AutoKey stores your settings under ~/.config/autokey.
 You can of course create AutoKey folders anywhere you wish as well, using "Create New Top-Level Folder".
 Folders containing phrases and scripts can be freely copied between machines using your favourite file manager, or synchronised using a program such as Dropbox.